yzayak2s/iar-framework/README.md

  1. **Cloning this git repository**

     You need to clone this repository.
-This can simply be done through your IDE or using git bash.
+It can simply be done through your IDE or using git bash.

     ![IntelliJ git clone](readme_resources/new_from_version_control.png)
     In the IDEs from Jetbrains git repositories can be cloned by selecting *File > New > Project from Version Control* (Shown on the left of the screenshot).
     Also, there is a "Get from VCS" button on the welcome-screen, when no project is opened.